 The agreement called for a 66-seat Legislative Council, with 33 seats reserved for Black Kenyans and 20 for other ethnic groups.
 Jomo Kenyatta, a former leader of the Kenya African National Union whom the British had imprisoned on false charges after the Mau Mau Uprising, was sworn in as Kenya’s Prime Minister on June 1, 1963, in preparation for the transition to independence.
 The new nation’s flag was modeled on that of the Union and featured a Masai shield at its center.

 Kenya’s problems did not end with independence.
 Fighting with ethnic Somali rebels in the north continued from the time of independence until 1969, and Kenyatta instituted one-party rule, leading a corrupt and autocratic government until his death in 1978.
 Questions about the fairness of its elections continue to plague the country, which instituted a new constitution in 2010.
-Kenyatta’s son, Uhuru, has been president since 2013.
+Since declaring independence in 1964, Kenya has had just five presidents.